 - If you have questions about this process, please email email@example.com.
 Please note you must use the Department's Transfer Credit Website to submit your evaluation.
 We will only accept requests submitted via the online system.

-- Course evaluation can take up to three weeks; please submit your materials as early as possible.
+- Course evaluation can take six-to-eight weeks; please submit your materials as early as possible.

 General Math Transfer Credit Policies

-- No online courses are accepted for transfer credit; there are no exceptions to this rule.
+- Generally, online courses are not accepted for transfer credit; however, for courses taken during any term of 2020, we will make exceptions to this rule.

 - In certain circumstances we will accept Mixed Mode courses (a course which is both online & in person) under the following conditions and with substantial documentation that each of the following requirements is satisfied:

 - At least seventy-five percent of the final course grade is based on assessment that takes place in a proctored environment.